Hub-Tian/Low-Altitude-Intelligence/README.md

 ## 🙌 Summary

-Starting from the **SFT-format conversion needs of low-altitude economic datasets**, and using the **VisDrone Detection Dataset** as the first implementation example, this project has achieved:
+Starting from the **SFT-format conversion needs of low-altitute economic datasets**, and using the **VisDrone Detection Dataset** as the first implementation example, this project has achieved:
 - The full pipeline from **annotation parsing → task construction → SFT QA pair generation**
 - A **modular, extensible code structure** that lays the foundation for the other five task types (Classification, Segmentation, Counting, Trajectory, Event)